 In addition, the provision of course options which depend upon the availability of specialist teaching, or on a placement at another institution, cannot be guaranteed.
 Please check this element of the course with the course team before making a decision to apply.

 We will update this webpage from time to time with new information as it becomes available.
 In the meantime, if you have any questions, please contact a member of the course team.

-The Masters Project is an important piece of work which will provide an opportunity for you to demonstrate your knowledge and skills in relation to your discipline and chosen project.
+The Masters Project is an important piece of work central to achieving the course aims, which will provide an opportunity for you to demonstrate your knowledge and skills in relation to the course learning outcomes.
 Throughout the Masters Project, you are guided and supported by tutorials and peer and staff evaluation at interim stages.
 You will be allocated a supervisor for your project and will complete a learning contract outlining how you intend to develop and deliver your project.
 The Masters Project may take a variety of forms by negotiation and is assessed by presentation in an agreed format.

 All students are advised to set up a profile on portfolio.arts.ac.uk, UAL’s new portfolio platform, which can be done at any point during your time at LCF and will last for up to 12 months after graduation.
 This platform is often used to source student work for promotional use on the website, social media and for print and can be a great way of getting your work seen.
 You may also be asked to have a portfolio profile for the selection process when it comes to degree shows.

 Johannes Reponen is the Course Leader for MA Fashion Cultures and MA Fashion Media Practice and Criticism.
 Alongside this, he works as the editor of Address - Journal of Fashion Criticism and writes for a number of international fashion publications.
 He is currently completing practice-based PhD research on fashion criticism at London College of Fashion.